loiwu/loiwu.github.io/_posts/2015-12-15-welcome-here.markdown

 I’m interested in technology and software development as a hobby.
 I’m passionate about intuitive design, multi-touch interfaces, human-focused software, and accessibility.

-I'm coding for iOS currently, and I've released a app named BAEN in App Store
+I'm coding for iOS currently, and I've released an app named BAEN in App Store

 - [BAEN](https://itunes.apple.com/us/app/baen-bay-area-equestrian-network/id967867603?mt=8)

+You can check what I am interested in at [my Github](https://github.com/loiwu)

 #About this site